 Q1.
 Is a dog shock collar more dangerous on a puppy?

 It is one of the most frequently asked questions.
 This depends on what is causing the barking.
-If it is due to something off-putting or something that doesn’t make sense, then yes, a shock collar will have a more severe effect on a puppy.
+If it is due to something off-putting or something that doesn’t make sense, then yes, training with shock collars will have a more severe effect on a puppy.

 However, if it is barking at something that bothers them and their sensitive hearing, they will be more responsive with punishment.